manimal1/Grewt-base/README.md

 Run all commands from root directory:

-The first step is to load all dependencies (only perform once after intial pull):
+The first step is to load all dependencies (should only need to perform once after intial pull):

 - `yarn install`